fightingentropy/1pass/README.md

 During local development the encrypted vault is persisted in `data/vault.json`.
 This mirrors the structure used in production, making it easy to inspect or reset the vault while iterating locally.

+### Security model

+- All encryption and decryption happens in the browser using the Web Crypto API, so the master password never leaves the device.
+- API routes only shuttle the encrypted payload to disk (local filesystem or Vercel Blob) and never see plaintext secrets.
+- Encrypted payloads include algorithm metadata and integrity tags; tampered PBKDF2 iteration counts are rejected to avoid resource exhaustion attacks.

 ## Deploying to Vercel

 1. Enable **Vercel Blob** for the project from the Vercel dashboard (`Storage → Blob`).